roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | Retail   | 6906861113    | 6738777279    | -168083834   | -2.43           |
 | Shopify  | 219412034     | 235170474     | 15758440     | 7.18            |

+So, Retail sales took a hit with a decline of 2.43%, while Shopify witnessed a significant positive shift of 7.18%.
+This highlights the need for distinct strategies for each platform to optimize sales.

 --Impact on age_band
 ```